unidavemeyer/pygame-rpg/README.md

 Mentor Work Item Backlog
 ------------------------
- * Investigate why spawning isn't working consistently
+ * ~Investigate why spawning isn't working consistently~
+   * Found a possible issue (hero nearby) which has been adjusted, and added tracing to help track other issues
  * Do we want to add graphical health bars to hero, NPCs?
  * Consider a "freeze" or "slow" attack/aura for NPCs - reduce hero movement speed
  * Do we have any balance considerations?